MicrosoftDocs/azure-docs/articles/playwright-testing/quickstart-automate-end-to-end-testing.md

     :::code language="xml" source="~/playwright-testing-service/samples/.NET/NUnit/.runsettings":::

-   This settings in this file enable you to:
+   The settings in this file enable you to:
    - Accelerate build pipelines by running tests in parallel using cloud-hosted browsers.
    - Publish test results and artifacts to the service for faster troubleshooting.